shruti-2412/Text-Summarizer/README.md

 # Text-Summarizer
-using scrapy and web core
+using scrapy and web core em